Graph-COM/LRI/README.md

 python synmol.py
 ```

 All datasets are also available to download from Zenodo manually: https://doi.org/10.5281/zenodo.7265547.
-Fig. 2 shows the illustrations of the four datasets.
-We will update the documentation of the datasets with more details soon.
+Fig. 2 provides the illustrations of the four datasets, and Tab.
+1 shows the statistics of them.
+We will update the description of each dataset with more details in `README.md` soon.

 <p align="center"><img src="./data/datasets.png" width=85% height=85%></p>
 <p align="center"><em>Figure 2.</em> Illustrations of the four scientific datasets in this work to study interpretable GDL models. </p>